Kubraaygun/ContextApi/README.md

 - **UserDetailScreen:** Shows the user's name, email, and phone information.
 From this screen, users can also navigate to the task list.
 - **TaskScreen:** Includes functions to list tasks, add new tasks, and delete existing tasks.
 - **Loader and Error Components:** Provide a loading indicator and display error messages during data fetching.

+## Usage of Context API

+Context API allows for the centralized storage and management of data used across the application.
+In this project, user and task data are managed through UserContext and TaskContext, making it easy to share them between components.
+This enables each component to access the necessary data and functions from a single point, streamlining data management and interaction.

+## Technologies Used

+- React Native
+- React Navigation
+- Axios
+- Context API